ArubAlmuhanna/ArubAlmuhanna/README.md

 **Welcome to Arub Almuhanna's Github Profile**
 ______________________________________________________________________________
-**On this page I keep my data science project and other related docucmets**
+**On this page I keep my data science projects and other related docucmets**
 ______________________________________________________________________________

-If you have any questions feel free to email me at arubalmuhanna@gmail.com
+If you have any question feel free to email me at arubalmuhanna@gmail.com

 <!--
 **ArubAlmuhanna/ArubAlmuhanna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.